rust-lang/book/src/ch04-01-what-is-ownership.md

 #}
 ```

 Observe that now, there is only ever a single array at a time.
-At L1, `a` is a **pointer** (represented by dot with an arrow) to the array on the heap.
+At L1, the value of `a` is a pointer (represented by dot with an arrow) to the array inside the heap.
 The statement `let b = a` copies the pointer from `a` into `b`, but the pointed-to data is not copied.

 {{#quiz ../quizzes/ch04-01-ownership-sec1-stackheap.toml}}

 ### Rust Does Not Permit Manual Memory Management

-Memory management is the process of allocating and deallocating memory.
-Stack frames are automatically managed by Rust: when a function is called, Rust allocates a stack frame for the called-function.
+Memory management is the process of allocating memory and deallocating memory.
+In other words, it's the process of finding unused memory, and later returning that memory when it is no longer used.
+Stack frames are automatically managed by Rust: when a function is called, Rust allocates a stack frame for the called function.
 When the call ends, Rust deallocates the stack frame.

 As we saw above, heap data is allocated when calling `Box::new(..)`.
 But when is heap data deallocated?
-Imagine that Rust had a `free()` function that frees a heap allocation.
+Imagine that Rust had a `free()` function that frees a heap allocation, and a programmer could call `free` whenever they wanted.
 This kind of "manual" memory management easily leads to bugs.
 For example, we could read a pointer after its data has been freed:

 ```aquascope,interpreter,shouldFail
 #fn free<T>(_t: T) {}